Transfusion-Free Cardiothoracic Surgery

-Chris Gaudino, R.N., nurse coordinator for cardiothoracic surgery at USC University Hospital, arranged for Rayito's preoperative medication called Epogen.
+Chris Gaudino, R.N., nurse coordinator for cardiothoracic surgery at Keck Hospital of USC, arranged for Rayito's preoperative medication called Epogen.
 Epogen is similar to the naturally produced erythropoietin, which is produced by the kidneys and stimulates the bone marrow to make red blood cells.

 Rayito sailed through the operation and a week later returned home.
 "I was supposed to stay at the hospital for seven days, and I was discharged in five."

-Rayito thanked the USC University Hospital surgical team in the way she knew best.
+Rayito thanked the Keck Hospital of USCsurgical team in the way she knew best.
 She baked them a multi-tiered cake—half-chocolate, half-pineapple, with whipped cream.
 "It was the least I could do," she says smiling.